Cwantic/Documentation/Loads/Structure/TimeHistoryCases.md

     This case consists of dynamic forces and moments applied to some nodes of the model.
 The solution is obtained using the modal superposition method.
-Time histories are entered in an external THF file connected to the study beforehand.

 When selecting **Time history cases**, all existing time history cases are listed in the combobox :